berrak/virtualbox/README.md

     # puppet agent --server=mojo.vbox.tld --onetime --no-daemonize --verbose --waitforcert 60

-In the second root terminal, view and sign the request from *node-mojo* with:
+In the second root terminal (hit the 'host-key', which usully is 'right-ctrl' key + F1), login to view and sign the request from *node-mojo* with:

     # puppet cert --list
     # puppet cert --sign node-mojo.vbox.tld